unstoppabledomains/dev-docs/partner/partner-integration-guides/redirect-url-payments-with-records.md

 ---
 title: Redirect URL Payments With Auto-Configured Crypto Records Guide | UD Developer Portal
-description: This guide covers configuring the Partner account to mint paid domains and automatically pre-fill crypto records using the redirect URL payment processing flow.
+description: This guide covers configuring the Partner account to mint paid domains and automatically pre-fill resolution records using the redirect URL payment processing flow.
 ---

 # Redirect URL Payments With Auto-Configured Crypto Records Guide

-The Redirect URL payment flow allows you to provide crypto records that should be automatically configured to the domain name purchased by the user after minting.
+The Redirect URL payment flow allows you to provide resolution records that should be automatically configured to the domain name purchased by the user after minting.

-This payment flow is built upon the original [Redirect URL payment](redirect-url-payments.md), where a partner redirects a user to purchase a domain and be rewarded with the added functionality to configure crypto records to the domain name immediately after minting.
+This payment flow is built upon the original [Redirect URL payment](redirect-url-payments.md), where a partner redirects a user to purchase a domain and be rewarded with the added functionality to configure resolution records to the domain name immediately after minting.

 ## Step 1: Prepare Your Payment URL